Let’s travel to the most amazing country on Earth!

 ATTENTION:

 • During some months of the year, the Duomo works with alternative hours, staying open until late.
-Check the official website for opening hours, OK?!
+Check the official website for opening hours, alright?!

 Once at the top, it’s impossible not to be surprised!